Maryhill: Economy

 Although historically a working class area, as of 2013 there are more people employed in professional services than in manufacturing, construction and utilities in Maryhill.
 As of 2011, the working-age population (16–64) was 18,770.
 Of these, 13,237 were economically active.

 According to the Glasgow Centre for Population Health, the level of income deprivation in Glasgow North West is 24%, while the figure for Maryhill is slightly higher at 25%.

 Housing

 Many areas in the north of Glasgow are below the normal UK standard of living.
 However, not all areas of North Glasgow are in poor condition.
 Maryhill is in the north west of the city, and consists of well maintained traditionally "Glaswegian" sandstone tenements with the traditional high ceilings as well as many large Victorian town houses.
 There are also large housing association-run housing estates.

 The district contains the Wyndford and Gairbraid estate, a housing estate with a population of almost 5,000, containing a number of high-rise housing blocks, the highest four reaching heights of 26 storeys.
 These are intermixed with lower residences to create an estate of significant housing contrast and variety.

+In June 2024, planning consent was submitted to Glasgow City Council for the redevelopment of part of the area, specifically for new homes on waste ground between Gilshochill and Summerston where derelict mid-20th century apartment blocks and terraced houses had been demolished a decade earlier.